MaximilianFreitag/yt-livechat-analysis/README.md

 ### Current bugs: 🐞

-- The web version isns't properly working.
-Running it locally works fine.
+- The web version isn't properly working.
+Running the code locally or in my google colab file works just fine.
 Maybe pytchat has a module that only works on your local machine.